Edward R. Murrow College of Communication: Student media

 Cable 8 Productions is a local student-operated cable TV channel serving WSU and the Pullman-Moscow area.

-KZUU 90.7 FM, a non-commercial college radio station, is a service of ASWSU.
-It gained FCC approval in 1979.

 KUGR Cougar College Radio is a student-operated, online radio station.

 The Edward R. Murrow Symposium

 Virtually every spring since 1973, the College of Communication at Washington State University has hosted the Edward R. Murrow Symposium, an event that brings prominent media figures to the WSU Pullman campus to discuss contemporary issues facing the communication professions and offers current students the opportunity to interact with and seek valuable advice from alumni and communication professionals from across the state of Washington and beyond.
 Since 1997, the College has presented the Edward R. Murrow Award to members of the communication industry who exemplify a commitment to excellence and integrity emblematic of Murrow's career and legacy.